Nate96/blackjack/README.md

 - Mac:     brew install gcc
 - Ubuntu:  sudo apt install build-essential

- Blackjack
-A Basic Blackjack played on the command line written in ADA

 # Flow
 1. Place Bet
-2. Deal 3 cards > 2 to player facing up, and 2 to the dealer one facing up and one facing down
+2. Deal 2 cards
+- 2 to player facing up, and 2 to the dealer one facing up and one facing down
-3. Hit or Stay
+3. hit, stay, or split
-    Hit    > player draws one more card status > dealer draws cards
+    Hit    > player draws one more card stay   > dealer draws cards
+    split  > when user draws two of the same card split and play two hands

 # End Condition
 1. User wins if total is less than 21 and more than total of the dealer